lkskstlr/mc-mpi/README.md

     Test Async Comm ( 1 sec): CORRECT
 COMPLETE
 ```
 i.e. one indented line per test.
 If it says FAILURE (or abort or an error message), the test will internally have failed and noticed the failure.
-If it prints nothing for more than x sec (here x = 1) there is probably a deadloc and the test didn't pass.
+If it prints nothing for more than x sec (here x = 1) there is probably a deadlock and the test didn't pass.

 ---
 The project can be opened with sublime text.
 A build system and settings for EasyClangComplete are set.